ericrasmussen/chromaticleaves/posts/haskell-memory-quiz.markdown

 etc.

 What we're really missing in these languages is a way to express values that may be more than one type.
+In Haskell we can achieve this with algebraic data types.
-One of the canonical Haskell examples is:
+One of the canonical examples is:

 ```haskell
 data Either a b = Left a | Right b
 ```

-This lets us unambiguously signify error conditions with the Left constructor and valid values with the Right.
+We can use this to unambiguously signify error conditions with the Left constructor and valid values with the Right.
 This would even allow us to define a concrete type Either String String and reliably differentiate the two cases without resorting to string matching, checking for null values, or checking for an empty string.

 More importantly, we can use this as a basis for richer types that carry the notion of success or failure cases with them, rather than requiring